andyjiang3/chinese-chess/README.md

 Michael handled most of the GUI stuff in game, Venkat handled most of the game logic stuff, and Andy handled most of the bonus feature stuff.
 We mostly focused on our individual parts but communicated a lot to make sure everything would be easily compatible.

 ##### Michael Yu:
-* Created the visual game board
+* Created the visual game board and its event handling
-* Managed the languages and icon handling
+* Managed language settings and the images of each piece
-* Created the event box
+* Created the event/chat box and the end screen

 ##### Venkat Pamulapati
 * Implemented the game logic including the board, the checking/validation, pieces, edge case handling, etc.